Finschia/finschia-js/packages/finschia/CUSTOM_PROTOBUF_CODECS.md

 ## Step 3a: Instantiate a signing client using your custom message types

-This section assumes that your definition files included `MsgXxx` `message` definitions for use in submitting transactions to a Cosmos SDK blockchain.
-You can instantiate a signing client for Stargate which supports those message types using a custom registry.
+This section assumes that your definition files included `MsgXxx` `message` definitions for use in submitting transactions to a LBM SDK blockchain.
+You can instantiate a signing client for Finschia which supports those message types using a custom registry.
 We expose a `Registry` class from `@cosmjs/proto-signing` for you to use, which maps type URLs to codec objects.
 For example: